Travel Ideas: Best Canadian Destinations for Families

 Glenn Adams/CP Images

-An epic cross-Canada road trip seems fitting in 2017, fêting 150 years by way of the Trans-Canada Highway.
+An epic cross-Canada road trip seems fitting any summer if you can get the time — just pack your bags and cruise along the Trans-Canada Highway.
 But with kids?
 That kind of a car commitment is totally out of the question.
-What’s doable, however, is the Cabot Trail on Cape Breton Island — back in the 90s, my parents did it with three kids under 12, and we survived.
+What’s doable, however, is the Cabot Trail on Cape Breton Island.
+Back in the '90s, my parents did it with three kids under 12, and we survived.

 The trail is just shy of 300 kilometres, offering spectacular views of the island’s highlands.
-Go whale-watching, visit Cape Breton Highlands National Park (entrance fees for all national parks are waived this year in honour of the sesquicentennial) or splurge for a stay at the Keltic Lodge.
+Go whale-watching, visit Cape Breton Highlands National Park or splurge for a stay at the Keltic Lodge.

 For cosmopolitan kids: Montreal, Quebec

 The charms of Montreal are obvious: the cobblestone streets, the European vibe, the overall joie-de-vivre.
 But while you appreciate the subtleties of one of Canada’s great cities, there are also a bunch of things the kids will enjoy, too.
 Head to Île Sainte-Helene for Canada’s second-largest amusement park, La Ronde; nibble on some goodies at one of Montreal's outdoor markets (like the Jean-Talon market or Atwater market), and learn about the environment at the Biosphere.
 Or, simply hit one of the city’s beaches and then go for ice cream in Old Montreal.
 Because, really, what’s a better Canadian summer experience than that?

 I Ate Hundreds of Crepes To Teach My Son a Lesson